Sage-Bionetworks/portalsDocs/articles/access_controls.md

 ---
 title: "Sharing Settings and Conditions for Use"
 layout: article
-excerpt: Synapse has two content controls: the Sharing setting and Conditions for Use.
+excerpt: Synapse has two content controls -- the Sharing setting and Conditions for Use.
 Learn how to set Sharing settings and Conditions for Use.
 ---

-##
+## Overview
 Synapse has two content controls: the `Sharing setting` and `Conditions for Use.` The `Sharing setting` is an access control.
 It determines _who_ has access to Synapse content. `Conditions for Use` are for data governance.
 They determine _how_ data can be used.

 ## Sharing setting